blueyed/awesome-cyclefocus/README.md

 }),
 ```

-The first two arguments are the same as with `awful.key`: a list of modifiers and
+The first two arguments are the same as with `awful.key`: a list of modifiers
-the key.
-Then follows the direction and the list of optional arguments again.
+and the key.
+Then the table with optional arguments to `cyclefocus.cycle()`
+follows.
-(here the `modifier` argument is not required, because it is given in the first
+(here the `modifier` argument is not required, because it gets used from
-argument).
+the first argument).

 #### `cycle_filters`